oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/Solved/14-Projections.EventualConsistency/README.md

-# Exercise 13 - Projections Idempotency
+# Exercise 14 - Projections Eventual Consistency

 With the [Database](./Tools/Database.cs) interface representing the sample database, implement the following projections: